gryter/plentyofphish/README.md

 **A:** Do not click on random links or trust websites that ask you for your keys/password unless you're 100% they're legitimate.

-**Q:** Can my account become compromised from STEEM-related mobile apps?
+**Q:** Can my account become compromised from Steem-related mobile apps?

 **A:** There are many phishing mobile apps out there.
 Do not install them unless you verified them.
 Never log in with your password.